ramisha99/hand-written-digit-recognition/README.md

-Thanks to Dr.Phill for his tutorials on this project
+Thanks to Mr.Phil for his tutorials on this project